-As per ‘Quarterly BSR-1 released by RBI’, the Small borrowal accounts each with the credit limit up to ₹ 0.2 million, constituting three-fourth of total numbers of borrowal accounts, had only a share of 7.3 percent in total outstanding credit in December 2014.
-From the above report, we may infer that it is the large borrowers who have been heavily damaging banking industries in India by loading on them the enormous amount of NPAs and not the small borrowers responsible for the present state of affairs.
-From the various other reports, we may observe that five main sectors run by large borrowers of commercial banks namely infrastructure, iron and steel, textiles, mining and aviation that are major contributors to NPAs.
-The above five sectors contribute aggregate 54 percent.
-Within infrastructure credit, power generation, oil & gas enterprises (58%), transport (21%), Tele -communication (10%) are accounted for NPAs of banks.
-The data available from RBI as of December 2014 reveals that the gross NPAs (non-performing assets) of the Public Sector banks stood at Rs 2,60,531 crore and the total value of loans writtenoff by the banks in the last five years amounts to Rs.161018 crore.
-There were 2897 defaulting large borrowers having outstanding of Rs 10 crore and above at the end of September 2014.
-The total amount of NPA from the large borrowers stood at Rs 1.60 lakh crore.
-According to newspaper reports, the finance ministry has quoted 4845 cases of fraud over the past four years, costing 25 nationalized banks a whopping Rs.12660 crore.
-The above figures of NPAs is expected to be further increased in the current financial year, as the steel companies with Rs.196000 Crore and State electricity boards with Rs.53000 Crore stare at default in July 2015.
+The BSR-1 released by RBI at every quarter shows that small borrowal accounts the credit limit up to ₹ 0.2 million constitute only a share of 7.3 percent in total outstanding credit of the banks.
+From the above stats, we may infer that it is the large borrowers who have been heavily damaging banking industries in India by loading on them the enormous amount of NPAs and not the small borrowers responsible for the present state of affairs.
+From the various other reports, we may observe that five main sectors run by large borrowers of commercial banks namely infrastructure, iron and steel, textiles, mining, and aviation that are major contributors to NPAs.
+The above five sectors contribute an aggregate of 54 percent.
+Within infrastructure credit, power generation, oil & gas enterprises (58%), transport (21%), Telecommunication (10%) are accounted for NPAs of banks.
+Rubbing salt to the wounds, electricity distribution companies have not been able to collect more than 20-25% of bills, which officials said would fall further in the extended lockdown.
+There is a serious risk of blackouts as collections of electricity distribution companies across the country have reduced by an unprecedented 80%, barely enough to sustain staff salaries while leaving no scope of payments to power plants that need money to buy coal and freight.
+It is going to be dark days to the entire country more so to the bankers unless the Government urgently infuses liquidity in the sector.

-In the cases of NPA accounts, the promoters always threaten the banks/financial institutions that the business would be brought to ground unless the bank makes the concessions, keeping the business alive.
-Let us study, why a promoter of the business entity should insist for banks to compensate his business losses, despite he is having own resources to cover the losses.
-If the same promoter able to earn fat profit from the business, whether the loss-making bank can ask him to pay the higher rate of interest for money borrowed by him.
+The mute question is why banks are bending too much and offer concession and write-offs to large borrowers.
+In the cases of NPA accounts, the promoters always threaten the banks/financial institutions that the business would be brought to the ground unless the bank makes the concessions, keeping the business alive.
+Let us study, why a promoter of the business entity should insist on banks to compensate for his business losses, despite he is having own resources to cover the losses.
+If the same promoter is able to earn fat profit from the business, whether the loss-making bank can ask him to pay a higher rate of interest for the money borrowed by him.
 He does not agree.
 In that case, the question is why the bank should share his losses in his business?

-Another pertinent question is, when the banks can recover dues from small borrowers where banks seize the hard collateral that is available if the borrower defaults, why it can’t possible to recover from the large borrowers.
-It is well known to public that none of the large promoters of business enterprises have lost their homes or have had to curb their lifestyles despite having offered their personal guarantees for the loans which ultimately turned into NPAs.
+Another pertinent question is when the banks can recover dues from small borrowers where banks seize the hard collateral that is available if the borrower defaults, why it can’t possibly recover from the large borrowers.
+It is well known to the public that none of the large promoters of business enterprises have lost their homes or have had to curb their lifestyles despite having offered their personal guarantees for the loans which ultimately turned into NPAs.

 How to abate this nuisance?

-Recently, the Reserve Bank of India introduced Strategic Debt Restructuring scheme which paves way to ensure more ‘skin in the game’ of promoters.
-In terms of above scheme, JLF/Corporate Debt Restructuring Cell (CDR) may consider the following options when a loan is restructured:
+Recently, the Reserve Bank of India introduced the Strategic Debt Restructuring scheme which paves the way to ensure more ‘skin in the game’ of promoters.
+In terms of the above scheme, JLF/Corporate Debt Restructuring Cell (CDR) may consider the following options when a loan is restructured: